 T-Pins

-If you’re trying to block a garment, the best pins for blocking are T-pins.
-Sewing pins work well too, make sure they’re rust-free.
+Trying to block a garment?
+The best pins for blocking are T-pins.

-We Crochet T Pins are made from nickel-plated steel.
-They’re rust resistant and 1.5 inches long.
-Perfect for all garments and shawls.
+We Crochet T Pins are nickel-plated steel.
+They’re rust resistant and 1.5″ long.
+Perfect for garments and shawls.

 Knitter’s Pride Knit Blockers Set